What Is Information Literacy?

 Information literacy means knowing when you need information, knowing where to look for it, how to find it, and how to evaluate it.

 Information literacy skills are required not only for class assignments but also for lifelong learning, which goes far beyond the classroom.
 Information literacy skills are not learned in one class session but are cumulative and are refined through practice.
-To learn more about information literacy, see the Information Literacy Competency Standards for Higher Education.

 1. Students will be able to define an information need in order to construct an effective research strategy.